-- Any student who engages in bullying shall be subject to disciplinary action.
-Students in grades six through twelve found to have committed the offense of bullying for the third time in a school year shall be assigned to an alternative education program or alternative school following a due process hearing. - Students are expected to immediately report incidents of bullying to the principal or designee. - Students can rely on staff to promptly investigate each complaint of bullying in a thorough and confidential manner. - If the complainant student or the parent of the student feels that appropriate resolution of the investigation or complaint has not been reached after consulting the school principal, the student or the parent of the student should contact the local superintendent or his or her designee. - The school system prohibits retaliatory behavior against any complainant or any participant in the complaint process.
+- Any student who engages in bullying shall be subject to disciplinary action up to and including expulsion. - Students are expected to immediately report incidents of bullying to the principal or designee. - Students can rely on staff to promptly investigate each complaint of bullying in a thorough and confidential manner. - If the complainant student or the parent of the student feels that appropriate resolution of the investigation or complaint has not been reached after consulting the school principal, the student or the parent of the student should contact the local superintendent or his or her designee. - The school system prohibits retaliatory behavior against any complainant or any participant in the complaint process.